Office: 808 LRDC

 Russell, J. L., Kehoe, S., & Crowley, K. (in press).
 Linking in and out-of-school learning.
 In K. Peppler (Ed.), Encyclopedia of Out-of-School Learning.
 Thousand Oaks, CA: Sage Publications.

-Childs, J. & Russell, J. L. (In press).
+Childs, J. & Russell, J. L. (2017).
 Turning around low-achieving schools: Building state capacity to support improvement through Race to the Top.
-Urban Education.
+Urban Education, 52(2).

 Correnti, R., Thomas, A., Baeksan, Y., Russell, J., Booker, L., Schwartz, N., & Stein, M. K. (2017).
 Prospective Matching Methods in Education Research: Recruiting an Active Comparison Sample for Causal Inference, Proceedings of the SREE 2017 Conference.